pitr/aoc/2025/README.md

 ## Day 9

 Part 1 is a trivial outer product.
 For part 2, rectangles that have inner tiles are excluded.
 Code is heavily optimized by working on one axis at a time.

+## Day 10

+Pre-compute power set for each button combination.
+Part 1 finds all matches (`∧.=`) in a dot product of combinations and buttons.
+Part 2 implements the odd/even recursive solution described in [this post](https://old.reddit.com/r/adventofcode/comments/1pk87hl).
+This recursive function is memoized.

+Originally, part 1 was BFS on button presses and part 2 used [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).

 ## Day 11